Smokey Mountain (band)

-Smokey Mountain was a Filipino singing group formed by musical director, composer, and National Artist for Music, Ryan Cayabyab, and executive producer Judd Berlin.
+Smokey Mountain was a Filipino singing group formed by musical director and composer Ryan Cayabyab and executive producer Judd Berlin.

 The group was based in Manila, Philippines, and had James Coronel, Geneva Cruz, Jeffrey Hidalgo, and Tony Lambino as its original members.
-Jayson Angangan, Chedi Vergara, and Zhar Santos joined for the second lineup after Geneva Cruz, Jeffrey Hidalgo, and Tony Lambino left the group.
-Eventually, James Coronel left to pursue a solo career.
-Anna Fegi replaced Shar Santos during the 1994 tour in Japan.
+Jayson Angangan, Chedi Vergara, and Zhar Santos joined as a second lineup after Geneva Cruz, Jeffrey Hidalgo, and Tony Lambino left the group.
+James Coronel left to pursue a solo career, and Anna Fegi replaced Shar Santos during a 1994 tour in Japan.

 History

 The group was named after the Smokey Mountain garbage dump in Manila.

-In 1989, the group released its first self-titled pop album.
-The group's first hit, Kailan ("When"), was number one on national airwaves for eight straight weeks and the album hit gold, platinum, and double-platinum status within months of its release.
+In 1989, the group released its first pop album, Smokey Mountain.

-In late 1990, the group went on the "Better World" tour, performing at the United Nations World Summit for Children in New York and representing the Philippines at the 5th ASEAN Song Festival in Surabaya, Indonesia.

-Having to choose between formal schooling and a two-year, two-album contract for release in Europe and the U.S., Tony Lambino and Jeffrey Hidalgo left the group, while Geneva Cruz pursued a solo career and released her first solo album "I Like You".
+Having to choose between formal schooling and a two-year, two-album contract for release in Europe and the U.S., Tony Lambino and Jeffrey Hidalgo left the group, while Geneva Cruz pursued a solo career and released her first solo album I Like You.
 Ryan Cayabyab held auditions to find members.
-The group reformed with the remaining original member James Coronel, and new members Shar Santos, Chedi Vergara, and Jayson Angangan.
-This second batch had successful hits, such as Da Coconut Nut, Paraiso, and their own version of Kailan.
+The group reformed with the remaining original member James Coronel and new members Shar Santos, Chedi Vergara, and Jayson Angangan.
+This second batch had successful hits, such as Da Coconut Nut.

-In around 1993, the group released its third and international album Know You Will.
+In 1993, the group released its third album, Know You Will.
 James Coronel left the group after completing promotional work for this album.
-The last batch released the fourth album Death Penalty and disbanded a year later.
-In 1998, BMG Records (now Sony Music Philippines) released the fifth and final album, Smokiest Hits.
+The last batch released their fourth album, Death Penalty, and disbanded a year later.
+In 1998, BMG Records released their fifth and final album, Smokiest Hits.